Mole Tunnel Math: How Much Damage Is Really Happening Under Your Lawn?

-• Camp #1: How do I prevent these guys from destroying my yard?
+• Camp #1: “How do I stop these things from destroying my yard?”

 The photo below shows the backyard lawn area of a property with recent mole activity.
 The lawn is approximately 15 feet wide and 50 feet long with a total area of approximately 750 square feet.